skycoin/skybian/README.md

 [![Build Status](https://travis-ci.org/skycoin/skybian.svg?branch=master)](https://travis-ci.org/skycoin/skybian)

-Skybian is an [Armbian-based](https://www.armbian.com/) Operating System that contains the Skycoin-Skywire software and it's dependencies.
+Skybian is an [Armbian-based](https://www.armbian.com/) Operating System that contains the Skycoin's Skywire testnet software and it's dependencies.

 Currently, only the [Orange Pi Prime](http://www.orangepi.org/OrangePiPrime/) is supported, this are the [Single Board Computers](https://en.wikipedia.org/wiki/Single-board_computer) (SBC) you found on the Skycoin Skyminers.